 Priscilla joined Deutsche Bank in January 2014 as Managing Director of Sustainable Investments Alternatives and Real Assets for Deutsche Asset Management in Asia.
 She heads up private equity and asset management investments for clean energy and environment industries in China, and is on the Green Finance Committee organized by the People’s Bank of China, and also a member of the International Partners Committee of AMAC, the regulatory organization for Asset Management in China.
 Formerly she was the Founder and Managing Partner of Cathaya Capital, a cross border fund investing in Healthcare and Clean Tech in China.
 She has over 14 years of experience investing in technologies companies in China with experience from venture capital investments in Silicon Valley since 2003.
 Prior to this, she was chairman... more

-Dr. Arun Majumdar is the Jay Precourt Provostial Chair Professor at Stanford University, a faculty member of the Departments of Mechanical Engineering and Materials Science and Engineering (by courtesy) and co-Director of the Precourt Institute for Energy, which integrates and coordinates research and education activities across all seven Schools and the Hoover Institution at Stanford.
+Dr. Arun Majumdar is the Jay Precourt Provostial Chair Professor at Stanford University, a faculty member of the Departments of Mechanical Engineering and Materials Science and Engineering (by courtesy) and former Director and Senior Fellow of the Precourt Institute for Energy.
 He is also a faculty in Department of Photon Science at SLAC.